venyaj2/solar-system/README.md

 * Installation

 ##Overview
 I created a solarsystem simulation containing 8 planets, several moons and stars, and a sun.
 The planets and moons rotate around their given axes, and users can interact with the simulation.
+One mouse-click on a planet will display a description, another ouse-click on the same planet will remove the description.
+The space key will pause the planets in the simulation, while the delete key will remove all of the visible descriptions.

 ##Requirements
 Cinder OpenGL API is required for visualizations, version 0.9.2 or later.